janis-commerce/client-settings/README.md

 - The setting is not present in the definition file
 - DB connection fails when fetching the value

-If a setting value is not present in the `settings` DB table/collection, it will return the default value, defined in the definition file.
+If a setting value is not present in the `client.setting` document, it will return the default value, defined in the definition file.
-Alsoo, the class automatically caches the values of each setting once they are required.
+Also, the class automatically caches the values of each setting once they are required.